 Dimensional/Volume weight Vs Actual weight

-Dimensional weight puts in consideration the fact that lighter items with high volume are uneconomical to the airlines if they were to be charged by actual weight.
+Dimensional weight puts into consideration the fact that lighter items with high volume are uneconomical to the airlines if they were to be charged by actual weight.

-Dumbbells: Are dense enough and so will be billed at actual weight of 15Lbs
+Dumbbells: Are dense enough and so will be billed at the actual weight of 15Lbs

 Car seat: Due to the volume, the car seat cannot be billed by actual weight.
 It will be billed by volumetric weight.